-- First offense Warning (Teacher discussion) - Second offense Consequence at teacher's discretion - Third, offense detention, and home contact. - Fourth, fifth offense detention - Sixth offense Student referred to Assistant Principal. - At any point, the teacher may take the Chromebook for the rest of the hour.
+- 1st Violation Warning (Teacher discussion) - 2nd Violation Consequence at teacher's discretion - 3rd Violation detention, and home contact. - 4th and 5th Violation detention - 6th Violation Student referred to Assistant Principal. - At any point, the teacher may take the Chromebook for the rest of the hour.
 The administration has the right to impose greater penalties than those listed.